Dog groomers use these super-absorbent towels to literally pull the water out of a dog's coat after bathing.

 How To Use These Towels To Soak Up Stains

-To soak up stains from carpet, there's a trick to getting these towels to "activate":1.
-First, lightly dampen the entire towel, then completely wring out all of the water.
+1. First, lightly dampen the entire towel, then completely wring out all of the water.

 2. Place the damp towel on top of the stain or spill.

-3. Immediately, press (don't rub!) the towel onto the stain or spill -- I usually step on it, or mash it with my hands.
+3. Immediately, press (don’t rub!) the towel onto the stain or spill — I usually step on it, or mash it with my hands.

-If the stain or spill was quite large, then the towel will have already soaked up a good portion of the mess, so go wring it out and re-dampen it with fresh water and proceed to Step 4.
+If the stain or spill is quite large, then the towel will have already soaked up a good portion of the mess, so go wring it out and re-dampen it with fresh water and proceed to Step 4.

 4. Then, leave the dampened towel lying on top of the stain or spill for at least 30 minutes.